Pin Bot (video game)

-Pin Bot is a pinball video game developed by Rare and published by Nintendo for the Nintendo Entertainment System.
+Pin Bot (stylized as Pin*Bot) is a pinball video game developed by Rare and published by Nintendo for the Nintendo Entertainment System.
 It was released in North America in April 1990.
 It is a conversion of the pinball machine by the same name (developed and manufactured by Williams in 1986).
 The NES version of the game accurately reproduces some of the game-play and aesthetics of the pinball machine, while introducing new features and added challenges.